ennokuyt/ABM/README.md

 ### Installation

-To reproduce the results, only the **ABM_Classes_SA.ipynb**, **ABM_Plots.ipynb** and **ABM_stochastic_simulation.ipynb** need to be downloaded.
+To reproduce the results, only the **ABM_Classes_SA.ipynb**, **ABM_Plots.ipynb** and **ABM_stochastic_simulation.ipynb** files need to be downloaded.
 These then need to be put in the same folder, and opened with Jupyter Notebook.
+In case the sensitivity analysis is too time-consuming, one could also download the files that are found in the **output_data** folder.

 <!-- USAGE EXAMPLES -->
 ## Usage

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.
+1. Open the **ABM_Classes_SA.ipynb** file and run all cells.
+The second-to-last cell will run the OFAT SA, the last cell will run the Sobol SA.
+If everything functioned properly, all required files will be saved in the same folder.

+2. Open the **ABM_Classes_SA.ipynb** file and run all cells.

 _For more examples, please refer to the [Documentation](https://example.com)_